History of Air New Zealand in Timeline

 November 2008: Ownership of A320 fleet transferred back to Air New Zealand

-On 26 November 2008, ownership of Zeal320's Airbus A320-200 fleet was transferred back to Air New Zealand.
+On 26 November 2008, ownership of the Airbus A320-200 fleet was transferred back to Air New Zealand from Zeal320.

-2009: Industrial action delayed low-cost carrier plans
+2009: Industrial action delayed proposed low-cost carrier

-December 2010: Alliance with Virgin Blue approved
+December 2010: Alliance between Air New Zealand and Virgin Blue approved

-2010: Airline of the Year Award
+2010: Airline of the Year award

 In 2010, Air New Zealand was awarded Airline of the Year by the Air Transport World Global Airline Awards.